cran-task-views/Hydrology/README.md

   - [TUWmodel](http://cran.rstudio.com/web/packages/TUWmodel/index.html): Lumped Hydrological Model for Education Purposes: a lumped conceptual rainfall-runoff model, following the structure of the HBV model.
 The model runs on a daily or shorter time step and consists of a snow routine, a soil moisture routine and a flow routing routine.

+  - [VICmodel](http://cran.rstudio.com/web/packages/VICmodel/index.html): Implementation of the Variable Infiltration Capacity (VIC) model, a macroscale hydrologic model that solves full water and energy balances, originally developed by Xu Liang at the University of Washington (UW)

   - [wasim](http://cran.rstudio.com/web/packages/wasim/index.html): Helpful tools for data processing and visualisation of results of the hydrological model WASIM-ETH.

   - [water](http://cran.rstudio.com/web/packages/water/index.html): Tools and functions to calculate actual Evapotranspiration using surface energy balance models.